Enrollment and Payment

 How can my school apply for a NYCB residency program?

-To apply for a NYCB residency program, a representative from your school (Principal, Assistant Principal, Arts Liaison, or Classroom Teacher) should complete the application request form.
-Upon receipt of your completed form, a NYCB Education staff member will email you our full School Programs Application.
+To apply for a NYCB residency program, a representative from your school (Principal, Assistant Principal, Arts Liaison, or Classroom Teacher) should complete the application form.
+Upon receipt of your completed form, a NYCB Education staff member will email you regarding your school’s application status.

 How many classes can participate in a NYCB residency program?

 The minimum enrollment for all of our programs is two classes.

 The per class fees are $500 (Ballet Tales), $450 (The Nutcracker Project), $650 (Project Ballet).
 The fees are inclusive of all program events.

 NYCB accepts payment in the form of a personal check, school check, or purchase order.
 Please make checks or purchase orders out to New York City Ballet and send to: